Alamut Castle: The Mongol invasion and collapse of the Nizari Ismaili state

 Siege of Alamut (1256), depicted in the Jami' al-tawarikh by Rashid-al-Din Hamadani Bibliothèque Nationale de France, Département des Manuscrits, Division Orientale.

 The expansion of Mongol power across Western Asia depended upon the conquest of the Islamic lands, the complete seizure of which would be impossible without dismantling the ardent Nizari Ismaili state.

-The first Mongol attack on the Ismailis came in April 1253 AD, when many of the Quhistani fortresses were lost to the Christian Mongol general Ket-Buqa.
+The first Mongol attack on the Ismailis came in April 1253, when many of the Quhistani fortresses were lost to the Christian Mongol general Ket-Buqa.
 By May, the Mongol troops had proceeded to the fortress of Girdkuh where Ismaili forces held ground for several months.
 In December, a cholera outbreak within the castle weakened the Ismaili defences.
 Reinforcements quickly arrived from the neighbouring Alamut fortress and thwarted the attacking Mongols, killing several hundred of Ket-Buqa's troops.
 The castle was saved but the subsequent Mongol assaults on the towns of Tun and Tus resulted in massacres.
 Across Khurasan the Mongols imposed tyrannical laws and were responsible for the mass displacement of the province's population.

-After the massacres at Tun in 1256 AD, Hulegu became directly involved in the Mongol campaign to eliminate the Ismaili centres of power.
+After the massacres at Tun in 1256, Hulegu became directly involved in the Mongol campaign to eliminate the Ismaili centres of power.
 From a lavish tent erected for him at Tus, Hulegu summoned the Ismaili governor at Quhistan, Nasir al-Din Muhtasham and demanded the surrender of all fortresses in his province.
 Nasir al-Din explained that submission could only come at the Imam's orders and that he, as governor, was powerless to seek the Ismailis' compliance.

-Meanwhile, Imam ‘Ala al-Din Mohammad, who had been murdered, was succeeded by his son Rukn al-Din Khurshah in 1255 AD.
-In 1256 AD, Rukn al-Din commenced a series of gestures demonstrating his submission to the Mongols.
+Meanwhile, Imam ‘Ala al-Din Mohammad, who had been murdered, was succeeded by his son Rukn al-Din Khurshah in 1255.
+In 1256, Rukn al-Din commenced a series of gestures demonstrating his submission to the Mongols.
 In a show of his compliance and at the demand of Hulegu, Rukn al-Din began the dismantling process at Alamut, Maymundiz and Lamasar, removing towers and battlements.
 However, as winter approached, Hulegu took these gestures to be a means of delaying his seizure of the castles and on November 8, 1256, the Mongol troops quickly encircled the Maymundiz fortress and residence of the Imam.
 After four days of preliminary bombardment with significant casualties for both sides, the Mongols assembled their mangonels around the castle in preparation for a direct siege.
 There was still no snow on the ground and the attacks proceeded, forcing Rukn al-Din to declare his surrender in exchange for his and his family's safe passage.